 Man charged in hospital with murdering his two-year-old daughter

-SINGAPORE: A 34-year-old man was charged in hospital on Tuesday (Jun 18) with the murder of his two-year-old daughter on Father's Day.
+SINGAPORE: A 35-year-old man was charged in hospital on Tuesday (Jun 18) with the murder of his two-year-old daughter on Father's Day.

 Singaporean Teo Johnboy John was given a single charge of murder in Sengkang General Hospital.